Lynne Mapp Drexler: Monhegan Island

 The couple bought a summer house off the coast of Maine on Monhegan Island in 1971.
 By 1983, Drexler lived year-around near Lighthouse Hill on Monhegan Island, an artists' haven off the coast of Maine.
 The island people and landscape were the subject of many of her paintings from that time.
 Drexler's paintings became less strictly abstract and exhibited a synthesis of abstract and representational influences.

-Drexler died December 30, 1999 at her home on Monhegan Island.
+Drexler died December 30, 1999, at her home on Monhegan Island.

 Posthumous exhibitions

 After she died, her work was exhibited at a number of galleries, including the Anita Shapolsky Gallery in New York City, and the Jameson Modern in Portland, Maine.
 The first comprehensive exhibit of her work – showcasing over fifty paintings, photographic images and textiles – ran at the Monhegan Museum in August and September 2008.
-It then ran at the Portland Museum of Art from December 6, 2008 through March 1, 2009.
+It then ran at the Portland Museum of Art from December 6, 2008, through March 1, 2009.
 The exhibition was organized by the Monhegan Historical and Cultural Museum Association.
 In 2010, her works were shown at the Portland Museum and at the McCormick Gallery in Chicago.

+In 2023, White Cube announced representation of the Lynne Drexler Archive.

+In May of 2024, Farnsworth Art Museum launched an exhibition entitled Lynne Drexler: Color Notes that featured a collection of her works along with an accompanied playlist that ran from May 4, 2024 through January 12, 2025.